Thornton, Fife

+Community Council

+Thornton has an active community council.
+Thornton Community Council meet on the first Monday of the month in Thornton Bowling Club.
+These meetings are open to any member of the public with local residents specifically encouraged to attend.
+Ward Councillors from Fife Council also attend as ex-officio members of the community council along with representatives from Police Scotland's Community Policing Team to discuss local issues.

 Transport

 The village has a small railway station, which is called Glenrothes with Thornton.
 Although situated at the south end of Thornton, it also serves the Glenrothes area.
 This rail halt was opened in May 1992, restoring a rail service to Thornton lost when its main line railway station closed in October 1969 as a consequence of the 1963 report by Dr Richard Beeching on the Reshaping of British Railways (the Beeching Report).
+The railway station name is misleading as Thornton is not part of Glenrothes, whose town centre is 3+1/2 mi from the station, resulting in travellers bound for Glenrothes alighting in Thornton thinking they have reached their final destination.

 The village is well served by local buses, operated by Stagecoach Group in Fife and running between Kirkcaldy and Glenrothes.
-However, express services between those towns bypass Thornton.
+However, express services providing travel further afield bypass Thornton.

 Railways

 Thornton Junction railway station was opened in the 1840s on the Edinburgh and Northern Railway.
-During the first part of the twentieth century, Thornton railway station was situated on the Aberdeen to London main line to the east of the village, at the end of Station Road.
+During the first part of the twentieth century, Thornton Junction railway station was situated on the Aberdeen to London main line to the east of the village, at the end of Station Road.
 To the west, alongside the Dunfermline line, the largest railway marshalling yard in Scotland was built during the 1950s.
 Though much reduced, this yard is still in use for rail freight services.